 You must already know that besides eating healthy food, you need to keep your body moving.
 A moderate amount of exercise will boost your immune system.
 But what constitutes regular exercise, though?
 As people age, the body needs 150 minutes of moderate activity or 70 minutes of vigorous activity.

-The result of this exercise is that your body can have an increased immune response.
+The result of this exercise is that your body can have an increased immune response and you will look better and feeling better losing extra pounds and getting rid of ugly cellulite on your legs, booty and belly.
 However, do remember that frequent intense exercise can have the opposite effect.
 What’s important is not to sit all the time.
 Exercising doesn’t mean you have to hit the gym.
 Even just a walk in the morning or evening is enough to give a slight boost to your immune system.

 4. Avoid Stress